YuryKabernik/yurykabernik.github.io/_posts/2025-10-25-lean-waterfall-agile-comparison.md

 A cornerstone practice of Lean software development is **Value Stream Mapping**.
 This practice is central to continuous improvement: it is used before, during, and after a product release to identify waste and drive process improvements.
 By mapping the entire flow, teams can see the big picture of product development—revealing areas where, for example, issues in implementing certain requirements may cause other teams to adjust their plans, and what actions are needed to deliver the product.

-Value stream mapping typically begins with the creation of a **current state map**.
+Value Stream Mapping typically begins with the creation of a **current state map**.
 This involves capturing the actual condition of the value stream’s material and information flow, providing an honest look at how work is currently done.
 Once the current state is visualized, the team develops a **future state map**—a target image of how material and information *should* flow through the value stream to achieve optimal efficiency and value delivery.

 This iterative process—repeated over time—is one of the simplest and best ways to teach yourself and your team to truly see where value is created (or lost).
 Although most commonly associated with Lean manufacturing and Lean Thinking and Practice, value stream mapping can be applied in any industry.
 Managers and teams outside manufacturing can also benefit greatly from using it to optimize their workflows and collaboration.